 Report an injury or make a claim

 Our claims service is focussed on helping you to recover from a work injury and getting you back to work and life as soon as it is safe to do so.

 The first priority is to ensure you have sought the medical attention you require.
 Once you’re ready, follow these steps to start your claim.

 Let your employer know that you’ve been injured as soon as possible.
-If you’re physically unable to do this yourself, a colleague, family member or friend can do this if you are unable to do so.
+If you’re physically unable to do this yourself, a colleague, family member or friend can do this on your behalf.